 What is Palladium Used For?

 The primary industrial use of palladium is in the manufacture of catalytic converters (devices that clean automotive exhaust).
 This unique metal converts harmful gases, like carbon monoxide, into more benign ones like carbon dioxide.
 The decline in car sales is partially to blame for the fall in palladium prices.
-But with governments artificially stimulating auto-sales around the globe, palladium prices have rebounded with demand.
+But with governments artificially stimulating auto-sales around the globe, palladium prices should with demand.

 Growing Popularity in Jewelry